What is an HRMS?

 - Talent management

-And for new hires, HRMS onboarding tools can provide a portal for new employees – including paperless and automated new hire workflows and a more engaging and personalised training and onboarding process.
+And for new hires, HRMS onboarding tools can provide a portal for new employees – including paperless and automated new hire workflows and a more engaging and personalized training and onboarding process.

 Performance and compensation management: Performance management can be challenging, requiring businesses to balance both qualitative and quantitative data while remaining objective.
 HRMS tools can help to manage employee goals and reviews, delivering continuous performance management alongside guided action planning.

 Managing compensation can also be a tricky proposition requiring the assessment of multiple factors both inside and outside the business.
 HRMS software can help effectively support compensation planning and design.